Locators in Selenium

 Step 1) Log on to Mercury Tours.

-Step 3) Click on the first line.
+Step 3) Click on the first row in the editor.

 Step 4) Click the Find button.

-Step 5) Select One Way radio button.
+Step 5) Select the One Way radio button.

 Locating by Link Text